Ranked: 43 WEIRD food pairings that work so well they've gone viral

 14. Marmite and avocado

 Marmite (yeast extract spread) and avocado are both delicious on toast, but have you ever thought about eating them together?
-If not, your really should.
+If not, you really should.
 Marmite pairs well with anything creamy, from butter to cheese, so adding in an avocado isn't that different.
-The green-hued fruit, meanwhile, can be bland on its own, so it needs something salty and high in flavour like Marmite to give it a bit of zing.
+The green-hued fruit can be bland on its own, so it needs something salty and high in flavour to give it a bit of zing.
 The opposites come together to make a balanced and satisfying toast topper.

 13. Miso and ice cream

-Miso is a tangy, fermented soybean paste you’re probably used to seeing in savoury dishes such as ramen.
+Miso is a tangy, fermented soybean paste you’re probably familiar with seeing in savoury dishes such as ramen.
 And while it adds a delicious depth to broths and soups, its salty, umami flavour enhances sweet foods like chocolate and caramel too.
-For exactly this reason, golden-hued miso ice cream is fast becoming a favourite at parlours around the world – think of it as a more complex take on the salted caramel phenomenon.
+For exactly this reason, golden miso ice cream is fast becoming a favourite at parlours around the world – think of it as a more complex take on the salted caramel phenomenon.

 12. Sriracha and peanut butter